 "You took pictures of Tia while she was asleep.
-In other contexts, they would have been of no interest, but your internet activity included searches for pornographic pictures of young girls sleeping."'Have to be sure'
+In other contexts, they would have been of no interest, but your internet activity included searches for pornographic pictures of young girls sleeping."

 Mr Justice Nicol made reference to a photograph which was found of a naked young girl, alleged to be Tia, lying on the girl's bed with blood on the bedding.
 The blood was found to be Tia's.